achalv/achalv.github.io/README.md

 githubTimeline
 ==============

-githubTimeline is a simple tool that chronologically lists a user's github repositories.
-It's very simple, and I welcome contributions.
+githubTimeline is a simple tool that lists a user's github repositories based on the original, by Ryhan Hassan.

 To see it in action, check out [achalv.github.io](http://achalv.github.io/ "achalv.github.io")